 If something suspicious is found during a screening exam, or if you have any of the symptoms of breast cancer described above, your doctor should use one or more of the methods described below to find out if breast cancer is present.

 - Biopsy: During a biopsy, the doctor removes a sample of the tissue in the suspicious area of the breast and sends this tissue for microscopic analysis.
 A biopsy is the only way to tell if breast cancer is really present.
 There are several types of biopsies, including fine needle aspiration biopsy, core (large needle) biopsy, and surgical biopsy.
 In a fine needle aspiration (FNA) biopsy, the doctor uses a very thin, hollow needle attached to a syringe to withdraw (aspirate) a small amount of tissue from a suspicious area, which is then looked at under a microscope.
 The needle used for FNA biopsy is thinner than the ones used for blood tests.
 A core biopsy uses a larger needle to sample breast changes felt by the doctor or pinpointed by ultrasound or mammogram.
 The needle used in core biopsies is larger than that used in FNAB.
 It removes a small cylinder of tissue (about 1/16- to 1/8-inch in diameter and ½-inch long) from a breast abnormality.
 Depending on whether the abnormal area can be felt, about 3 to 5 cores are usually removed.
 Sometimes, surgery is needed to remove all or part of the lump for microscopic examination.
 This is referred to as a surgical biopsy or an open biopsy.
 Usually this is an excisional biopsy, where the surgeon removes the entire mass or abnormal area, as well as a surrounding margin of normal-appearing breast tissue (as opposed to an incisional biopsy, where only part of the mass is removed).

 If your breast cancer was missed or misdiagnosed at a Pittsburgh hospital such as UPMC Mercy, Jefferson Hospital or St. Clair Hospital, see the breast cancer malpractice lawyers of Pennsylvania.
 Berger Lagnese & Paul, LLC is a law firm that specializes in breast cancer medical malpractice cases.
 We work on cases in Pittsburgh and all over Western Pennsylvania, including Greensburg, Washington, Uniontown, Beaver, and Erie.
-Our office is located at 310 Grant St #720, Pittsburgh, PA 15219 and consultations can be scheduled either online here or via phone call at (412) 275-4122.
+Our office is located at 310 Grant St #720, Pittsburgh, PA 15219 and consultations can be scheduled either online here or via phone call at (412) 471-4300.